Skip to content

 1. Connect to the Dimensions database.

-2. Gather information about general use of trust markers, broken down by publisher.
+2. Gather information about general use of Trust Markers, broken down by publisher.

-3. Look at how usage of trust markers breaks down by research organisations in the US, by joining on data from GRID.
+3. Look at how usage of Trust Markers breaks down by research organisations in the US, by joining on data from GRID.

 4. Find out some of the most commonly claimed contributions by inviduals to research across different fields.